planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

 So far we have seen a few different ways to load data into GeoServer.
-In the Load your first data set section, we used the Layer Importer to load an archive of a shapefile.
+In the Loading your first data set section, we used the Layer Importer to load an archive of a shapefile.
 The Layer Importer can also be used to load multiple layers as well, saving time and configuration.

 In this section, we will load the rest of our workshop data by using the Layer Importer to load and configure all shapefiles in our workshop data directory.

   Navigate to the Layer Importer.
 This is accessible in the GeoServer web interface by clicking on the Import Data link on the left side of the page.

   On the next page, in the section titled Choose a data source to import from, select Shapefiles if it isn't already selected.

   In the section titled Configure the data source, type in the full path to the data, or click the Browse... button to navigate to the directory.
 The path may look something like:

     C:\Users\<username>\Desktop\geoserver_workshop\data\

   Be sure to replace <username> with your user name.

   In the section titled Specify the target for the import, select earth for the Workspace (if it isn't already selected), and select Create new for the Store.

   Click Next to continue.

 --------------------------------------------------